 Review Summary: And I never thought I would appreciate the function of a cd player over spin tables.

 Originating from Massachusetts, Lyres were maybe the one 80s band that came so close to recapture the rockabilly stripped down sound and the aesthetics of the British invasion.
-That’s not only due to the fact that two Kink tunes or a couple more originating from Pete Best and New Colony Six were covered… it’s not even due to the organ retro driven sound of Conolly impregnating 60s all over the place.
-It is evident in the originals present in their debut release “On Fyre”; capturing the essence of the aforementioned scenes, with a gritty twist more befitting the punkish nature of a rhythm section - drummer Paul Murphy and bassist Rick Coraccio - formerly part of DMZ.
-Yet the voice and driving force is Jeff Conolly.
-Expect the rawish production, trebly frequencies all over, live in-studio recording approach… a loose yet punchy rhythmic feel, garage stuff.
+That’s not only due to the fact that two Kink tunes or a couple more originating from Pete Best and New Colony Six were covered; it’s not even due to the organ retro driven sound of Conolly impregnating 60s all over the place.
+It is evident in the originals present in their debut release “On Fyre”, capturing the essence of the aforementioned scenes, with a gritty twist more befitting the punkish nature of a rhythm section - drummer Paul Murphy and bassist Rick Coraccio - formerly part of DMZ.
+Still, the voice and driving force is Jeff Conolly.
+Expect the rawish production, trebly frequencies all over, live in-studio recording approach… a loose yet punchy rhythmic feel - garage stuff.

-If it were not for the ill-natured stalky lyrics of “Help you Ann” this album could find its place back in 1965 somewhere on British soil, but that sinister twist of content makes me presume that the Lyres, could be an alloy of the original Sonics and Question Mark & The Mysterians, who succumbed into a different version of the Philadelphia experiment, reappearing 20 years later.
+If it were not for the ill-natured stalky lyrics of “Help you Ann”, this album could find its place back in 1965 - somewhere on British soil, but that sinister twist of content makes me presume that the Lyres, could be an alloy of the original Sonics plus Question Mark & The Mysterians, who succumbed into a different version of the Philadelphia experiment, reappearing 20 years later.